 2 Corinthians 11:2-4

-For I am jealous for you with godly jealousy, because I promised you in marriage to one husband, to present you as a pure virgin to Christ.
-But I am afraid that just as the serpent deceived Eve by his treachery, your minds may be led astray from a sincere and pure devotion to Christ.
-For if someone comes and proclaims another Jesus different from the one we proclaimed, or if you receive a different spirit than the one you received, or a different gospel than the one you accepted, you put up with it well enough!

 I

 Introduction

 was in the process of doing some revisions on this lesson when I heard a knock on my door.

 Two very friendly men had come to invite me to their church.
 I knew right away who they were, and I was familiar with the “false gospel” that they had come to preach.
 It was just such a visit several years ago that drove me to invest seven months into an in-depth study and the writing of the first version of this lesson.